We have 15 reasons why Mars is a truly remarkable planet

-In addition, it discovered various forms of hematite that only forms in water.
+In addition, it discovered various forms of hematite that only form in water.
 Lastly, it found signs of chemical weathering also due to water.
 All signs point to Mars having water.

 There have been 39 missions to Mars but only 16 of them made it.
 Out of the 16, the most successful program of NASA was putting two rovers on Mars.

-The main objective of the “Opportunity” river was to characterize rocks, soils and minerals for clues of water.
+The main objective of the “Opportunity” rover was to characterize rocks, soils, and minerals for clues about water.
 The purpose of the “Curiosity” rover was to investigate the building blocks for life.